Perfect Blue: Reception and legacy

-Madonna incorporated clips from Perfect Blue into a remix of her song "What It Feels Like for a Girl" as a video interlude during her Drowned World Tour in 2001.
+American performer Madonna incorporated clips from Perfect Blue into a remix of her song "What It Feels Like for a Girl" as a video interlude during her Drowned World Tour in 2001.

-American filmmaker Darren Aronofsky acknowledged the similarities in his 2010 film Black Swan, but denied that Black Swan was inspired by Perfect Blue; his previous film Requiem for a Dream features a remake of a scene from Perfect Blue.
+American filmmaker Darren Aronofsky acknowledged the similarities in his 2010 film Black Swan, but denied that Black Swan was inspired by Perfect Blue; his previous film Requiem for a Dream features a remake of the bathtub scene from Perfect Blue.
 A re-issued blog entry mentioned Aronofsky's film Requiem for a Dream as being among Kon's list of films he viewed for 2010.
 In addition, Kon blogged about his meeting with Aronofsky in 2001.

 Other media

-Seven Seas Entertainment has obtained the English-language publication rights for the original 1991 Perfect Blue story Perfect Blue: Complete Metamorphosis and the 2002 anthology sequel Perfect Blue: Awaken from a Dream in April 2017.
-They released them in February and April 2018, respectively.
+Seven Seas Entertainment obtained the English-language publication rights for the 1991 novel Perfect Blue: Complete Metamorphosis and the 1995 anthology (re-released in 2002 under the current title) Perfect Blue: Awaken from a Dream in April 2017.
+They released the translated novels in December 2017 and April 2018, respectively.